OKState-TWISTER/MRI-Testbed/README.md

 # Major Research Instrumentation System Testbed

-An assortment of utilities that aim to assist in the use of the MRI system
+An application to automate experiments using the full TWISTER system